pozzo-research-group/automated-mesoporous-silica/Tutorial/tutorial.md

 > ⚠️ **Hazards**
 > TEOS is acutely toxic, TEOS and ethanol are flammable, and ammonium hydroxide is corrosive (and smells awful).
 Take steps to prevent exposure to vapors.
-The silicone septa used here do an effective job of limiting vapor generation, enough so that we are able to run this synthesis outside of a fume hood in a poorly ventilated instrument hutch without getting a whiff of anything.
-However, we thoroughly vetted our synthesis in a fume hood where spilled reactants would not have causes a safety problem first.
+The silicone septa used here do an effective job of limiting vapor generation, enough so that we are able to run this synthesis outside of a fume hood in a poorly ventilated instrument hutch without smelling anything.
+However, we thoroughly vetted our synthesis in a fume hood where spilled reactants would not have caused a safety problem first.

 ## Required materials